Lazarius2160/Projet_P5_Trousseau_Camba/launch/installing_ardupilot.md

 ## Setting up the environnement:
+This installing tutorial is a resume of what I did in the *Test_ardupilot.md* so it concatenate 3 tutorials in one.
+It is separated in 3, the first part is mandatory and the 2 and 3 can be done separatly or not done at all.
+For more explanations go to my [Test_ardupilot.md](https://github.com/Lazarius2160/Projet_P5_Trousseau_Camba/blob/c012ee46ff7e42417c4a2f1eb568f7f3feef7bba/Test_ardupilot.md) or see the original tutorials linked below.

 ### Ardupilot + SITL :
 First I followed [this tuto](https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux).
 Open a shell on your terminal and write :